 Does CoolSculpting require me to follow a diet plan?

-At your CoolSculpting consultation you will discuss your lifestyle habits, and we may recommend some changes in order to help you to maintain the best results.
-However, these are never drastic and could be something as simple as getting more exercise through walking to work or reducing your calorie intake.
+At your consultation we will discuss your lifestyle habits and may recommend some changes to help you to maintain the best results.
+However, these are never drastic and could be something as simple as getting more exercise through walking to work or nutritional advice.

-Many patients feel more motivated to maintain their shape when they see results.
+Many patients when they see results - feel more motivated to maintain their shape.
 It’s as if they got a second lease on their body!

 Does PRP hurt?

 Our skilled medical team use topical or local anaesthetic on the areas to be treated to ensure your comfort.
 While the treatments are painless some aspects of the PRP application, such as injections around the eyes or the amount of blood visible, can cause anxiety, but our medical assistants will be on hand to comfort and calm you.

 We recommend you book an Observ520X skin analysis, with our facial experts, who over 30 mins use the technology to reveal your skin's health and therefore scientifically recommend the best facials and skincare to help you achieve your goals.

 How do I find out if this treatment is suitable for me?

 How do I use the Keravive Peptide Complex spray?